Dr. Silvia Lorena Mazzula

 Her groundbreaking research focuses on social and cultural determinants of stress and trauma, including racism, discrimination and microaggressions, multicultural competencies, and Latina/o psychology.
 Her research has been funded by prestigious grant awards from the National Institute on Minority Health and Health Disparities, National Institute on Drug Abuse, the Centers for Disease Control and Prevention, and others.

-As an evaluator, she is an expert in developing process, benchmark measures and systemic guidelines to assess equitable and culturally responsive research and scholarship, in social framework evaluation analysis of workplace discrimination and in workforce diversity.
-Most recently, Dr. Mazzula was the lead investigator for a nationwide evaluation, funded by RISE (Research, Integration, Strategies, and Evaluation) for Boys and Men of Color, to assess the state of the field related Latino boys and men well-being.
+As an evaluator, she is an expert in developing process, benchmark measures and systemic guidelines to assess equitable and culturally responsive research and scholarship, in social framework evaluation analysis of workplace discrimination and inclusiveness.
+Most recently, Dr. Mazzula was the lead investigator for a nationwide evaluation to assess the state of the field related Latino boys and men well-being.

 Her work has been published in scientific journals, book chapters and encyclopedias.
 She is a Co-Editor of a four-volume encyclopedia, SAGE Encyclopedia on Psychology and Gender by SAGE Publications Inc. with contributions from over 600 scholars and author of Ethics for Counselor: Integrating Counseling and Psychology Standards (expected 2017) by Springer Publishing Company.
 Her most noted scholarly works include a co-authored publication on Latino worldviews and racial identity in the Hispanic Journal of Behavioral Sciences (ranked one of the most-read online articles from 2008 to 2012) and, with colleagues at Columbia University, the development of a psychological instrument that measures the impact of racism and discrimination in Psychological Trauma: Theory, Research, Practice, and Policy (ranked top 5 most read articles from 2013 to 2014).